StefanoN98/SQL-Projects/01. DATA WAREHOUSE PROJECT/Scripts/Gold Layer/gold.dim_geolocation.md

 ---

-📌 **Ready to be used as a gelocationc dimension in the Gold Layer and for BI analysis**!
+📌 **Ready to be used as a gelocation dimension in the Gold Layer and for BI analysis**!